Kiran7007/Interview-Preparation/docs/android.md

 > Different Android handsets use different CPUs, which in turn support different instruction sets.
 ---
 - [Learn more](https://developer.android.com/ndk/guides/abis)

 Interview Answer:
 > Different Android handsets use different CPUs, which in turn support different instruction sets.
 ---
 ## What is a BuildType in Gradle?
 And what can you use it for?
 * Build types define properties that Gradle uses when building and packaging your Android app.
 * A build type defines how a module is built, for example whether ProGuard is run.
 * A product flavor defines what is built, such as which resources are included in the build.
-* Gradle creates a build variant for every possible combination of your project’s product flavors and build types.</br>
+* Gradle creates a build variant for every possible combination of your project’s product flavors and build types.<br>

 Interview Answer:
 > Build types define properties that Gradle uses when building and packaging your Android app.
 ---
 ## Are you familiar with ProGuard/DexGuard/R8 Minification?
 ProGuard, DexGuard, and R8 are tools used in Android development to optimize and protect the application code.
 Here’s a brief overview of each:<br>

 **ProGuard:** It is an open-source tool that shrinks, optimizes, and obfuscates Java code.
 It removes unused code and resources, making the APK smaller.
 ProGuard also makes the code more difficult to reverse-engineer by renaming classes, fields, and methods with non-descriptive names.<br>